Team Fortress 2: Bot accounts and online protests

-These issues remained ongoing as of May 2022, prompting YouTuber SquimJim to uploaded a video to his YouTube channel encouraging his viewers to express their grievances to Valve and news outlets through letters.
-After receiving over a hundred news tips, IGN journalist Rebekah Valentine wrote of her experience with trying to play the game.
+These issues remained ongoing as of May 2022, prompting the YouTuber "SquimJim" to uploaded a video to his YouTube page encouraging his viewers to express any displeasure to Valve and news outlets by sending emails.
+After receiving over a hundred news tips, the IGN writer Rebekah Valentine wrote of her experience with trying to play the game.
 She remarked that the game was "literally unplayable" on official Valve servers, forcing many players to join unofficial community servers instead.
 She also said that some bots would "...spam chat with homophobic or racist remarks, outside links, or just plain rude or obnoxious messages".
-In response to these issues, Robin Atkin Downes, voice actor for the Medic, also reached out to his contacts at Valve for a response, and encouraged fans to continue making their voices heard in a "peaceful, passionate manner".
+In response to these issues, Robin Atkin Downes, the voice actor for the Medic, also reached out to his contacts at Valve for a response, and encouraged fans to continue making their voices heard in a "peaceful, passionate manner".

-On May 26, 2022, members of the TF2 community held a "peaceful protest" on Twitter using the hashtag #savetf2 with the goal of getting a response from Valve regarding the issues.
-With the hashtag trending on Twitter, Valve responded, saying "TF2 community, we hear you!
+On May 26, 2022, members of the game's community held a "peaceful protest" on Twitter using the hashtag '#savetf2', with the goal of receiving a response from Valve.
+Valve responded, saying, "TF2 community, we hear you!
 We love this game and know you do, too.
 We see how large this issue has become and are working to improve things."

-Across June and July 2022, Valve released a number of patches to help players deal with the bot issue, such as improving the game's vote kicking system so that both teams can vote to kick players accused of abusive behavior at the same time.
-Valve took down the servers for five minutes in August 2022, during which a number of bans were issued via Valve Anti-Cheat to players that were known to be running these bots, effectively ending the problem.
-Valve's efforts helped to increase the player count in the months that followed.
+Across June and July 2022, Valve released a number of patches to help players deal with the bot issue, such as altering the game's vote-kicking system so that each team may engage a vote kick regardless whether the opposing team is doing so.
+Valve took down the servers for five minutes in August 2022, during which a number of bans were issued via Valve Anti-Cheat to players that were known to be running these bots.

-On February 9, 2023, a blog post was shared on the official website, saying that a new "update-sized" update was coming to the game.
-The update will be released sometime around summer and will use community-made content submitted before May 1st.
-However, shortly after the post was made, Valve silently changed the message to say "holiday-sized update" instead.
+Bots slowly began to resurface thereafter, and in January 2024, the '#savetf2' hashtag re-emerged on social media as the issue neared the severity it was a couple years prior, as well as to highlight a lack of promised fixes to other parts of the game.
+Another online protest was held on June 3, 2024, this time with the "#FixTF2" hashtag and an online petition intended to be sent to Valve directly that has amassed over 300,000 signatures.
+The day after, the game received waves of negative reviews on its Steam store page as part of a campaign by users for Valve to take action against the bots.
+Downes also returned to support the new protest.
+On June 28, multiple outlets reported that another wave of bans to bot accounts and their hosts had been issued.
+The following day, Valve updated their support page for the game to mention that game bans would not be reverted.